-Eqs130 3 CREDITS 3 PERIODS Equine Business and Law
+EQS130 3 CREDITS 3 PERIODS

+Equine Business and Law

 Practices and records used in the equine business.
 Includes record keeping systems and basic accounting principles; taxes; personnel management practices; computer programs for record keeping and operations management.
 Addresses legal aspects and laws unique to equine businesses.
-Prerequisites: (RDG091 with a grade of "C" or better or equivalent as indicated by placement exam), and ((MAT090, or MAT091, or MAT092) with a grade of "C" or better or equivalent as indicated by placement exam), and (ENG091 with a grade of "C" or better or equivalent as indicated by placement exam).
+Prerequisites: (RDG091 with a C or better or equivalent as indicated by placement), and ((MAT081, or MAT082, or MAT083) with a C or better or equivalent as indicated by placement), and (ENG091 with a C or better or equivalent as indicated by placement).